jfayaz/Obtain_Hazard_and_Deaggregation_Data_from_USGS/README.md

 OUTPUT:
 The output will be provided in a saperate Excel file 'Output Data.xlsx' for each input.
 The file will contain 2 sheets:

-1) 'Hazard Curves' sheet will contain information about the Hazard Curves at 0.2 sec, 1 sec and 2 secs The output will have titles:
+    1) 'Hazard Curves' sheet will contain information about the Hazard Curves at 0.2 sec, 1 sec and 2 secs.
+The output will have titles:
                 Acceleration (g)	lambda PGA	 lambda Sa at 0.2 sec	 lambda Sa at 1 sec	  lambda Sa at 2 sec

-2) 'Deaggregation' sheet will contain information about the deaggregation of the site at given imt level The output will have two saparate tables showing the deaggregation of faults from 'Gutenberg-Richter (gr)' and 'Characteristic (ch)' branches of the USGS logic tree.
-They both must be added weightedly to attain total deaggregation
-Each table will have titles:
-      source	r	m	ε	longitude	latitude	azimuth	  % contribution
+    2) 'Deaggregation' sheet will contain information about the deaggregation of the site at given imt level.
+The output will have two saparate tables showing the deaggregation of faults from 'Gutenberg-Richter (gr)' and 'Characteristic (ch)' branches of the USGS logic tree.
+They both must be added weightedly to attain total deaggregation.
+Each table will have titles: source	r	m	ε	longitude	latitude	azimuth	  % contribution

 Note: If a USGS branch other than 'afault' and 'bfault' is used in deaggregation, the results wont be provided for now!
 You are welcome to make the additions to the code to make it more exhaustive